min2ha/ukwa-site/content/target/48942/index.en.md

   "subject": "Political Action and Communication"
 }

-# Leeds Demo against Trump's #MuslimBan and UK complicity on Facebook

 A demo organised at short notice in response to US President Donald Trump's #MUSLIMBAN in Leeds at 5:30pm on Monday 30/01/2017.
 This demonstration was part of a network of nationwide protests - https://www.facebook.com/events/359732827741189/